lansolo99/new-react-component-ts/README.md

 # Fork of [Joshua Comeau's `new-component` CLI utility](https://github.com/joshwcomeau/new-component)...

 ...with default TypeScript support, fixed config.
+Also without React import, [no longer needed in React 17](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html).

 I contributed to the upstream but I am afraid that it will not be noticed ([original repo looks a little bit abandoned](https://github.com/joshwcomeau/new-component/pulls)), so I hope this repo with features that were essential for me, will help some of you with making React components with more ease 😌